Alexander Yakovlev: Return to the Soviet Union

 Two weeks after the visit, as a result of Gorbachev's interventions, Yakovlev was recalled from Canada by Yuri Andropov and became Director of the Institute of World Economy and International Relations of the Academy of Sciences of the Soviet Union in Moscow on 16 August 1983; he was succeeded by his friend Yevgeny Primakov (himself later Prime Minister of Russia) in 1985.
-Although he was impressed with Canada's free, competitive economy—especially in agriculture, a weak part of the Soviet economy—and the benefits of rule of law, Yakovlev published a booklet called Poor Santa Claus, or the Police Eye of Democracy allegedly exposing Canadian totalitarian practices under the pseudonym N. Agashin.
-It claimed, among other things, that capitalism created "its sanitary serve - a system of repression, intimidation and terror", that the Canadian government "brainwashed its citizens", that the United States "tyrannised its neighbour", and that Canada was a totalitarian police state.
+Although impressed with Canada's free, competitive economy, especially in agriculture, the weakest part for the USSR, and the benefits of the rule of law, Yakovlev published a booklet called Poor Santa Claus, or the Police Eye of Democracy (Bednaia Santa Klaus, ili politseiskie oko Demokratii), allegedly exposing Canadian totalitarian practices under the pseudonym N. Agashin.
+It described how capitalism created "its sanitary service - a system of repression, intimidation and terror", how it "brainwashed its citizens", how the United States "tyrannized its neighbor" Canada was really a totalitarian police state with a democratic facade.